Standardization and Titration Techniques in Chemistry

 Introduction

 Standardization and titration are essential techniques in analytical chemistry for determining the concentration of unknown solutions.
-Standardization involves establishing the exact concentration of a standard solution, while titration involves using the standardized solution to determine the concentration of an unknown solution.
+Standardization involves establishing the exact concentration of a standard solution, while titration involves using this standardized solution to determine the concentration of an unknown solution.

 Basic Concepts